pachyderm/docs/content/2.3.x/enterprise/auth/authentication/connectors/okta.md

 ---
 # metadata #
-title: Authenticating with Okta
+title: Okta
-description:
+description: Learn how to authenticate with Okta.
 date:
 # taxonomy #
 tags: